Thomas Philippe

-Jean Marie Joseph Philippe (18 March 1905 – 4 February 1993), professionally known as Thomas Philippe, was a French Dominican priest.
-Along with Jean Vanier, he co-founded L'Arche, an organisation which helps support people with mental disabilities.
-Both he and Vanier were later found to be sexual abusers.
+Jean Marie Joseph Philippe, OP (18 March 1905 – 4 February 1993), professionally known as Thomas Philippe, was a French Dominican priest.
+Along with Jean Vanier, he co-founded L'Arche, an organisation supporting people with mental disabilities.
+Both he and Vanier were later found to have engaged in sexual abuse.

-Alongside teaching theology and philosophy, Philippe conducted retreats (at which his sexual abuse cases took place) and gave spiritual direction.
+Alongside teaching theology and philosophy, Philippe oversaw spiritual retreats (at which his sexual abuses took place) and gave spiritual direction.

 Biography

 Philippe was the third of twelve children born to Henri Ignace Louis Joseph Philippe (1875–1959) and Élisabeth Marie Joseph Dehau (1878–1968).
 The Philippes were distantly related to French mystic Marthe Robin.
 Elisabeth's brother Pierre Dehau, a Dominican, lived with the family and acted as tutor to the children.
 Eight of the children later entered religious life, with five of them, including Philippe and his brother Marie-Dominique Philippe, joining the Dominicans.
 Philippe was ordained a priest in 1929, taking the name Pere Thomas.

 In 1938, he had a so-called "spiritual experience" at Rome while contemplating the painting of Mater Admirabilis, which was the beginning of a process whereby he developed a heterodox and sexually abusive theology based on "Marian Maximalism".
 This was developed from a premise that Jesus and his mother Mary had been in an incestuous sexual relationship.

 He taught theology at Le Saulchoir and at the Pontifical University of Saint Thomas Aquinas in Rome, before starting various religious communities, including L'Eau Vive (living water).
 It was through the L'Eau Vive community in 1950 that Phillipe met Jean Vanier and founded L'Arche in 1964.
 Vanier called Philippe his "spiritual father".
 In 1963, Thomas was the chaplain for Val Fleuri (flowered valley), a community of men with mental disabilities in Trosly-Breuil.
 Val Fleuri was later integrated into L'Arche.

 His conversations with Tim Guénard led to Guénard's conversion to Catholicism.

 Philippe died on 4 February 1993 at the priory of Saint-Jodard, where the Brothers of Saint John looked after him in his old age.
 His brother Marie-Dominique discovered him dead and later celebrated his funeral in Trosly-Breuil, where he was buried.